tamirat-dejene/Library-Management-System/README.md

 # Library Management System

 ## Introduction
 The Library Management System is a Java-based application designed to manage library resources efficiently.
-This project utilizes JavaFX for the graphical user interface and MySQL for database management.
-It is structured as a modular Java application and managed using Maven.

 ## Prerequisites
 Before you begin, ensure you have the following installed on your system: